-Names of chefs
+Name of school: Nar nes of chefs

 Name of teacher:

-Date:
+Dat e:

-1 HYGIENE AND NEATNESS: PERSONAL AND WORK STATION
+1 HYGIENE AND NEATN ESS: PERSONAL AND WORK STATION

-Chef's hat & jacket, apron, shoes, hair, nails, no jewellery, no make-up, no beard (Teacher observes each learner a few times during the exam and after the exam, and gives a mark out of 5.
-Get average) 5
+n, shoes, hair, nails, no jewellery, no make-up, no beard rner a few times during the exam and after the exam, and verage) 5

-Neatness of work station (stoves, sinks, work surface) and equipment Dishwashing (warm water, rinse) Dishcloths clean, available & not lying around Correct handling of waste Appearance of work station after completion.
+Neatness of work station (stoves, sinks, work surface) and equipment Dishwashing (warm water, rinse) Dishcloths clean, available & not lying around Correct handling of waste Appearance of work station on completion.
 General tidying up.
 Sweep floor.
-Close windows, etc. (Teacher observes each learner's work station a few times during the exam and after the exam gives a mark out of 5.
-Get average) 10
+Close windows, etc. (Teacher observes each learner's work station a few times during the exam and after the exam, and gives a mark out of 10.
+Get average)

-2 MISE EN PLACE
+2 MISE-EN-PLACE

 Collect equipment.
-Prepare equipment and ovens Collect and prepare ingredients and arrange in order of use 5
+Prepa Collect and prepare ingre re equipment and ovens dients and arrange in order of use 5

 3 CULINARY SKILLS

-Correct equipment/apparatus for a task, use equipment correctly and safely Interpretation of recipes.
-Logical work procedure.
-Work on 2 recipes simultaneously Dishes finished on correct time (plated and garnished) No overcooking or leaving to stand for reheating Use time efficiently.
-Work fast.
-Able to finish without questions/assistance 10
+Correct equipment/appara Interpretation of recipes.
+I simultaneously Dishes finished at correct No overcooking or leaving Use time efficiently.
+Work 10

-4 PROFESSIONALISM
+4 PROFESSIONALISM ·

 Punctuality: Begin on time.
 Assist with preparation of venue.
 Offer assistance.
 Stay until lock up.
 Greet teacher before leaving.
 Coordination and cooperation with other chefs and waiters.
 Behaviour.
 No hanging around and talking, rather offer help.
-5

-5 ASSESSMENT OF DISHES
+5 ASSESSMENT OF DISI

-aSuitability for serving to paying guestsAppearance (include presentation and garnishing)Taste and texture 10 10
+а Suitability for serving to paying guests Appearance (include presentation and garnishing) Taste and texture 10 10

-b Suitability serving to paying guests Appearance (include presentation and garnishing) 10 10 10
+b Suitability for serving to paying quests Appearance (include presentation and garnishing) Taste and texture 10

-75 +
+Jg g#0010 . acto and tollaro 75 1

-Planning -
+Planning

-TOTAL
+TOTAL 1 1